 The team has significant experience in the audit of local authorities and integration joint boards.
-It is supported by specialists, all of whom work with a variety of local government and public sector bodies.
 All members of the team are part of our wider local government and health network.
-Contact details for senior members of the audit team are provided on the back page of this report.
+The engagement lead is Michael Wilkie, and engagement manager is Christopher Windeatt.
+Their contact details are provided on the back page of this report.

-Our work will be completed in three phases from January 2019 to September 2019.
-Our key deliverables are this audit strategy document, an International Standards on Auditing (UK) ("ISA") 260 Communication of audit matters with those charged with governance report and an annual audit report.
+Our work will be completed in three phases from December 2019 to September 2020.
+Our key deliverables are this audit strategy document and an annual audit report.